 - She entered the freedom struggle when she was just eight years old when she marched against the Simon Commission.

-- Mehta’s father was a judge and so did not support her to fight against the British.
+- Mehta’s father was a judge and so did not support her in her fight against the British.
 But in 1930, after he retired from service, this constraint was no longer present.

 - Even as a teenager, Mehta took part in the struggle for independence by distributing banned publications and spreading information.